MobileCloudNetworking/rcbaas/README.md

     $ export OPENSHIFT_PYTHON_DIR=/tmp/mcn_test_virt
     $ export OPENSHIFT_REPO_DIR=<path to sample so>
     $ python ./wsgi/application

+Optionally you can also set the DESIGN_URI if your OpenStack install is not local.

 In a new terminal do get a token from keystone (token must belong to a user which has the admin role for the tenant):